PantelisGeorgiadis/dicom-imaging-webgpu/wasm/README.md

 # dcmjs-native-codecs

 ## Summary
-This dcmjs-native-codecs WebAssembly was taken from the [dcmjs-codecs][dcmjs-codecs-url] project.
+The dcmjs-native-codecs WebAssembly was taken from the [dcmjs-codecs][dcmjs-codecs-url] project.
 It is re-used to decode the following supported transfer syntaxes.

 ## Supported Transfer Syntaxes
 - RLE Lossless (1.2.840.10008.1.2.5)